 This is insidious.

-If it happens early enough and long enough, we grow up incapable of feeling like we’re worth anything, which also affects our ability to love ourselves.
+If it happens early enough and long enough, we grow up feeling like we're worthless, which also affects our ability to love ourselves.

 Self-invalidation with love looks like this: